THE PARTY WALL ETC ACT 1996 EXPLAINED

-The Party Wall etc Act 1996 sets legal obligations put in place to safeguard the rights and responsibilities of both a Building Owner and Adjoining Owner during certain building works to shared walls (party walls), close to adjacent buildings, or at a boundary (the line of junction).
+The Party Wall etc Act 1996 provides legal obligations and procedures to safeguard the rights and responsibilities of both a Building Owner and an Adjoining Owner during certain building works to shared walls (party walls), close to adjacent buildings, or at a boundary (the line of junction).

 Some examples of works covered are:

-The Party Wall Act does not change any requirement for Planning Permission or Building Regulation Approval for building works, and equally obtaining Planning Permission or Building Regulation Approval does not negate the legal requirements under the Party Wall etc Act 1996.
+The Act does not change any requirement for Planning Permission or Building Regulation Approval for building works.
+Equally, obtaining Planning Permission or Building Regulation Approval does not negate the legal requirements under the Party Wall etc Act 1996.

-If you or your neighbour are carrying out work and you are unsure if the works fall under The Party Wall etc 1996 Act, please contact us for free independent advice on all party wall matters.
+If you or your neighbour are carrying out work and you are unsure if the works fall under the Act, please contact us for free independent advice.

 Find further information on the Party Wall etc Act 1996 on the Department for Communities and Local Government website.